Criminal Law

 - Criminal evidence is gathered,

-- Where needed, protective measures such as search, seizure, custody, detention are applied,
+- Where needed, protective measures such as search, seizure, custody, or detention are applied,

-- At investigation's end, the prosecutor either issues an indictment or decides not to prosecute (KYOK).
+- At the end of the investigation, the prosecutor either issues an indictment or decides not to prosecute (KYOK).

 2. Prosecution Phase